collaborative-robotics-lab-at-uva/collaborative-robotics-lab-at-uva.github.io/_pages/openings.md

 ### Applications for PhD and Postdoc positions

-### Master projects for Leiden University students
+### Master projects for University of Virginia students

 ### Bsc / Master students from elsewhere